Skip to main content

 Is the AQ-10 enough to know if I'm autistic?

 No. The AQ-10 is a brief screening tool—a starting point, not an answer.
-A score above the threshold means it's worth exploring further through a more comprehensive screening (like our 18-question assessment) or a formal clinical evaluation.
+A score above the threshold means it's worth exploring further through a more comprehensive screening like the AQ-50 (50 questions) or the RAADS-R (80 questions), or through a formal clinical evaluation.
 Many people with elevated AQ-10 scores are not autistic, and some autistic people score below the threshold.

 What's the difference between AQ-10 and a full autism assessment?